The Science of Perceived Performance: How to Improve Website User Experience

 Yet speed doesn’t only mean performance but also how responsive the website is.

-As an example, when you make a post on Instagram, the app starts uploading photos in the background the moment you select them while you’re writing your caption.
+For example, when you post on Instagram, the app starts uploading photos in the background the moment you select them while you’re writing your caption.
 By the time you submit the post, it may already be ready to show in the feed.
 Because of that, it feels fast, but the slow process of uploading was simply hidden from the user.

 In practical terms, anything that takes less than a second feels immediate to users.
 After 1 second, they realize they’re waiting.
 After a few seconds, they start questioning if everything is working properly and if they should do anything else with their time instead.